-Strategy Responsible Party Land Use & Housing Provide transportation infrastructure and planning grants in areas with access to transit.
-AMBAG; RTPAs Create a collaborative forum for sharing resources, successful strategies, and best practices.
+Strategy Responsible Party Land Use & Housing Provide transportation infrastructure and planning grants in areas with access to AMBAG; RTPAs transit.
+Create a collaborative forum for sharing resources, successful strategies, and best practices.
 AMBAG; RTPAs Compete for state grants to encourage sustainable land use practices.
-AMBAG; RTPAs; local jurisdictions Develop technical resources for local jurisdictions to understand transit priority areas, opportunity areas, and other areas for priority development.
-AMBAG Meet state requirements to complete the Regional Housing Needs Assessment by quantifying existing and future housing needs resulting from population, employment, and household growth.
-AMBAG Legislative Work with State and Federal agencies to provide new and reformed transportation funding methods and sources to implement the Sustainable Communities Strategy that are stable, predictable, flexible, adjustable and adequate in the whole to operate and expand the system.
-AMBAG; RTPAs Support the following legislative agenda: 1) Reinstate tax increment financing and redevelopment for areas identified as Sustainable Communities Investment Areas; 2) Collaborate with other mid to small size regions to ensure that reporting and performance measure requirements do not exceed reasonably available staffing and financial resources; and 3) work with legislatures to reduce the voter threshold from two-thirds to 55 percent for passing transportation related tax measures.
-Environment Develop technical resources to support regionally consistent climate action planning.
-AMBAG Provide templates and facilitate coordination among jurisdictions to enhance CAP implementation activities.
-AMBAG Explore opportunities to advance local CAP implementation through regional programs.
-AMBAG; local jurisdictions Develop a climate action data portal to help jurisdictions with Climate Action Plan monitoring.
-AMBAG; local jurisdictions
+AMBAG; RTPAs; local jurisdictions Develop technical resources for local jurisdictions to understand transit priority AMBAG areas, opportunity areas, and other areas for priority development.
+Meet state requirements to complete the Regional Housing Needs Assessment by quantifying existing and future housing needs resulting from population, employment, and household growth.
+AMBAG Legislative Work with State and Federal agencies to provide new and reformed AMBAG; RTPAs transportation funding methods and sources to implement the Sustainable Communities Strategy that are stable, predictable, flexible, adjustable and adequate in the whole to operate and expand the system.

+Support the following legislative agenda: 1) Reinstate tax increment financing and AMBAG; RTPAs redevelopment for areas identified as Sustainable Communities Investment Areas; 2) Collaborate with other mid to small size regions to ensure that reporting and performance measure requirements do not exceed reasonably available staffing and financial resources; and 3) work with legislatures to reduce the voter threshold from two-thirds to 55 percent for passing transportation related tax measures.

+Environment

+Develop technical resources to support regionally consistent climate action AMBAG

+planning.

+Provide templates and facilitate coordination among jurisdictions to enhance CAP AMBAG

+implementation activities.

+Explore opportunities to advance local CAP implementation through regional AMBAG; local

+programs. jurisdictions

+Develop a climate action data portal to help jurisdictions with Climate Action Plan AMBAG; local

+monitoring. jurisdictions